Moby Doll: Scientific importance

-Moby Doll enabled scientists to study, for the first time, the sound production of killer whales, which is foremost in importance for their lifestyle.
+Moby Doll enabled scientists to study, for the first time, the sound production of orcas, which is foremost in importance for their lifestyle.
 Woods Hole Oceanographic Institution scientists William E. Schevill and William A. Watkins, pioneers in researching whale sounds, traveled to Vancouver to study Moby Doll for two days.
-The orca gave them proof that killer whales used animal echolocation, and also showed that they did not need it when memory or daylight were sufficient.
-He also gave them evidence that killer whale echolocation was directionally focused, hypothetically by the melon.
+Moby Doll gave them proof that orcas used animal echolocation, and also showed that they did not need it when memory or daylight were sufficient.
+He also gave them evidence that orca echolocation was directionally focused, hypothetically by the melon.

 Their study of Moby Doll's calls was also a scientific first.
 These were not the "whistle-like squeals" that could be produced simultaneously with echolocation by the other delphinids that had been studied.
-The killer whale's calls were pulses of clicks at a very fast repetition-rate, with strong harmonics.
-(In later research, however, John Ford did detect some whistling to be a minor component of southern resident killer whale vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species.")
+The orca's calls were pulses of clicks at a very fast repetition-rate, with strong harmonics.
+(In later research, however, John Ford did detect some whistling to be a minor component of southern resident orca vocalizations, "whereas whistles are the primary social vocalization among the majority of Delphinidae species.")